Tree.ly logo

 Being “Carbon Neutral” is a claim that many companies like to use.
 Increased labels claiming neutrality on the tags of the clothes we buy or the labels of our food at the supermarket.
 How do these companies know if their products really are carbon neutral and how do they determine this number to compensate for?

 Calculating a carbon footprint is a highly intricate and often challenging task, especially when it comes to evaluating the environmental impact of various products.
 Factors such as production methods, transportation, and geographical origin all play a role in determining the overall carbon emissions associated with a product.
 However, it's important to recognize that these services typically focus on Scopes 1 and 2 of the Greenhouse Gas Protocol, which primarily consider emissions generated within the company's premises.
-Other crucial elements like cultivation, fertilization, land use change, transportation, and upstream/downstream emissions (Scope 3) may not be accounted for in these calculations.
-When failing to account for total greenhouse gasses across all scopes it can result in compensating less emissions then a company is actually releasing into our atmosphere.
+Other crucial elements like cultivation, fertilisation, land use change, transportation, and upstream/downstream emissions (Scope 3) may not be accounted for in these calculations.
+Failing to account for total greenhouse gases across all scopes can result in compensating less emissions than a company is actually releasing into our atmosphere.

 What Now?
 Summary and Outlook